MikroElektronika/mikrosdk_click_v2/clicks/clockgen/DETAILS.md

 ## Examples Description

 > Clock Gen Click represent a replacement for crystals, crystal oscillators, VCXOs, phase-locked
 > loops (PLLs), and fanout buffers.
-This click features an I2C configurable clock generator
+This Click features an I2C configurable clock generator
 > based on a PLL + high resolution MultiSynth fractional divider architecture which can generate
 > any frequency up to 200 MHz with 0 ppm error.
-The chip on click is capable of generating
+The chip on Click is capable of generating
 > synchronous or free-running non-integer related clock frequencies at each of its outputs
 > (CLK0, CLK1, and CLK2), enabling one device to synthesize clocks for multiple clock domains in a design.